 Landsat 8 ESUN (for Atmospheric Correction), Radiance, and TOA Reflectance

 ESUN values needed to be established for Landsat 8 in order to determine if the COST or DOS method should be used to calculate surface reflectance (TOA is not surface reflectance).
-Correct ESUN values were calculated by GIS Ag Maps and are listed and described in the Landsat 8 ESUN Values section.
-It has been determined by GIS Ag Maps, based on information shown in this website, that the DOS method is best for Landsat 8 surface reflectance; this makes atmospheric correction for Landsat 8 easier as is explained in the next paragraph.
+Correct ESUN values were calculated by GIS Ag Maps and are listed and described below.
+As previously stated, based on research by GIS Ag Maps, it has been determined that the DOS method is best for Landsat 8 surface reflectance.
 Data that show DOS should be used can be viewed on the following pages of this website: Landsat 8 DOS vs. COST NIR Reflectance Landsat 8 vs. Landsat 7 LEDAPS Soybean Reflectance Landsat 8 vs. Landsat 7 LEDAPS Reflectance.

 Landsat 8 ESUN Values

 There are currently no Landsat 8 exoatmospheric irradiance ESUN values posted by NASA for the public; however, ESUN values are not necessary to convert Landsat 8 to DOS surface reflectance (the correct image-based model for Landsat 8) as they were for previous Landsat satellites (as is explained at the top of the page).